 If you want to style the Login & Signup block, you can do that from the Style tab.
 Depending on the form type and layout, styling options will vary.

-Form Heading Option – You can manage the form heading typography and colour from here.
+Form Heading Option – You can manage the form heading typography and color from here.

-Form Label – To manage the form field label typography and colour.
+Form Label – To manage the form field label typography and color.

-Form Input Fields – From this tab, you can manage the form input fields typography, placeholder colour, text alignment, padding, margin, colour, background, border etc.
+Form Input Fields – From this tab you can manage the form input fields typography, placeholder color, text alignment, padding, margin, color, background, border etc.

-Form Checkbox / Remember Me – From here, you can manage the Remember me text typography, colour, alignment, padding, margin and form checkbox background colour, border colour, icon colour etc. for both normal and focused mode.
+Form Checkbox / Remember Me – From here, you can manage the Remember me text typography, color, alignment, padding, margin and form checkbox background color, border color, icon color etc. for both normal and focused mode.

-Form Button – From here, you can manage the from button style.
+Form Button – From here you can manage the form button style.

 Form Radio – If you’ve included any radio buttons with ACF, you can manage their style from this tab.

-Terms & Conditions – From here, you can manage the style of Terms & Conditions field text and checkbox of the registration form.
+Terms & Conditions – From here you can manage the style of the Terms & Conditions field text and checkbox of the registration form.

 Social Button – If you are using the social login in your form, you can manage their style from here.
-Button typography, width, padding, colour, background etc.
+Button typography, width, padding, color, background etc.

-Lost Password/Register Text – From here, you can manage the Lost Password and Register text style.
+Register Text / Login Text – From here you can manage the Lost Password and Register text style.

-Lost Password Back Arrow – To style the Lost Password back arrow, you can use this tab.
-From here, you can change the icon, icon colour and size.
+Lost Password Back Arrow – To style the Lost Password back arrow you can use this tab.
+From here you can change the icon, icon color and size.

-Notification Message – To style the different notification messages of the form, use this tab.
-You can manage the message typography, colour, background etc.
+Notification Message – To style the different notification messages of the form use this tab.
+You can manage the message typography, color, background etc.

 Magic Link – From this tab, you can style the Magic Link text.